08murad/X-ray/README.md

 ## License

-This project is released under the **CC0 1.0 Universal (CC0 1.0) Public Domain Dedication**.

-### CC0-1.0 Summary:
-- You can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.
-- No warranty is provided.
+This project is licensed under the CC0-1.0 license License.
+Feel free to use and modify the code for personal or commercial purposes.

 For more details, refer to the full license text at: [https://creativecommons.org/publicdomain/zero/1.0/](https://creativecommons.org/publicdomain/zero/1.0/)

+---

+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests with enhancements or fixes.

 ---